XuehuanHe/XuehuanHe.github.io/_pages/research.md

 </p>

 ## Constitutive Modeling of Vascular Tissue considering collagen recruitment
-Our Data-driven approache implies that patterns in the transitional phase of response can be exploited to evaluate the rupture risk in aortic aneurysms.
-This is the phase in which collagen fibers are gradually uncrimped and recruited to bear load.
-In our work, an “effective stretch” was introduced to account for the collagen recruitment.
-It is a continuum-scale kinematic variable measuring the uncrimped stretch of collagen fibers at the tissue level in an average sense.
-In light of the effective stretch, we developed a family of constitutive models to describe both the uniaxial and biaxial responses of  vascular tissue.
+Our data-driven approach implies that patterns observed during the transitional phase of response can be exploited to evaluate the rupture risk in aortic aneurysms.
+The transitional phase arises due to the gradual recruitment of crimped collagen fibers.
+In our work, we introduced an 'effective stretch' to account for collagen recruitment.
+It is a continuum-scale kinematic variable measuring, in an average sense, the uncrimped stretch of collagen fibers at the tissue level.
+In light of the effective stretch, we developed a family of constitutive models to describe the uniaxial and biaxial responses of vascular tissue.
 The models demonstrate excellent descriptive and predictive capabilities
 ![image](https://github.com/XuehuanHe/XuehuanHe.github.io/assets/42738737/21d348e1-5fb5-4e76-812b-9c65437c0a5f)

 ![image](https://github.com/XuehuanHe/XuehuanHe.github.io/assets/42738737/2a71d473-e9d7-429c-a79d-45c00aa6f8dd)